1 – Wait Up To Drink Your Wine in France

 So keep that napkin handy if you don’t want to exhibit a “joker” smile…

 In France, drinking wine is linked to eating food.
-You seldom drink wine just by itself.
+You seldom drink wine just by itself: it’s not a rule, but it’s not really common either.

-Furthermore, French people have dinner around 7:30-8:30 PM… So before dinner drinks don’t start before… 6:30PM?
-It’s not set in stone, but there is definitely a time after lunch, and too early before dinner-time when it’s not really customary to drink alcohol in France.
+Since French people have dinner around 7:30-8:30 PM… before dinner drinks don’t start before… 6:30PM?
+It’s not set in stone, but there is definitely a time which is too late after lunch, and too early for before dinner drinks, when it’s not really customary to drink alcohol in France.

 7 – Don’t Drink Beer With Your Dinner in France